oss-review-toolkit/ort/README.md

 ### [downloader](./downloader/src/main/kotlin)

-Taking a single ABCD-syle dependency file as the input (`-i`), the Downloader retrieves the source code of all contained packages to the specified output directory (`-o`).
+Taking a single ABCD-syle dependencies file as the input (`-d`), the Downloader retrieves the source code of all contained packages to the specified output directory (`-o`).
 The Downloader takes care of things like normalizing URLs and using the [appropriate VCS tool](./downloader/src/main/kotlin/vcs) to checkout source code from version control.